-To develop the technical basis for tools to assess resilience and support informed decision making for communities of all sizes.
+To develop science-based tools for communities, professionals, and researchers to assess resilience and to support informed planning and decision making at the community scale for improving resilience in communities of all sizes.

 To conduct a multi-faceted outreach effort to inform the development of community resilience guidance documents and tools.

 To conduct disaster and failure studies (DFS) and to develop DFS expertise and metrology that support validation of community resilience tools.

 What is the problem?

 Despite significant progress in science and technology guidance and tools related to disaster-mitigation, natural, technological, and human-caused hazard events in the United States result in significant direct and indirect costs in terms of lives lost, disruption of commerce and financial networks, properties destroyed, and the cost of mobilizing emergency response personnel and equipment.
 Hazards are a continuing and significant threat to U.S. communities.
 Major catastrophes such as Hurricane Katrina (2005) and future earthquakes like the ones that struck Tohoku and Kobe, Japan in 2011 and 1995, respectively, can cause mega-losses ($80B-$300B) in a single event.
 Human activities that are accidental, criminal, or terrorist can also lead to significant losses.
 The risk for substantial damage and losses across large regions of the nation is substantially greater now than ever before due to urban development and population growth in parts of the country that are susceptible to natural hazards (e.g., along coastlines, in the wildland-urban interface, and in earthquake-prone regions).
 Additionally, the nation’s physical infrastructure is aging, diminishing its capacity to resist hazards.